 The VT15 Graphic Display Device Handler provides an interface between the user and the hardware.
-In general, it conforms to the conventions of the Keyboard Monitor System, as described in DEC manual Monitors, ADVANCED Software System.
 Input or output functions are initiated by standard user program commands and all display interrupt management is done automatically by the handler.
-The primary goals of the device handler are to relieve the user from writing his own device handling subprograms and to centralize all direct communication between the PDP-15 and the display processor.
+The primary goals of the device handler are to relieve the user from writing his own device handling subprograms and to centralize all direct communication between the XVM and the display processor.
 To start up a display, the user generates a display file consisting of display commands then calls the device handler to start it running.
 To interact with it, the device handler is used to read display controller registers and to dispatch on appropriate interrupts.